Laptops · Resale guide

 Essential Checks

-- Test keyboard functionality: Open Notepad and type every single key, including function keys (F1-F12), number row, and modifier keys.
-Listen for any double-typing issues.
+- Test Keyboard Thoroughly: Open Notepad or a document and type every single key, including function keys (F1-F12), number pad, and special characters.
+Listen for any double-typing or unresponsive keys.

-- Check trackpad: Test multi-touch gestures (two-finger scroll, pinch-to-zoom), click in all four corners, and check for any physical wobble or unevenness.
+- Evaluate Trackpad: Test all multi-touch gestures (two-finger scroll, pinch-to-zoom).
+Click in all four corners to ensure consistent response.
+Check for any physical wobble or looseness.

-- Stress test CPU: Download and run Cinebench R23 for 10 minutes.
-The laptop shouldn’t thermal throttle excessively or shut down.
-Monitor temperatures with HWMonitor.
+- Stress Test for Thermals: Download and run a benchmark like Cinebench R23.
+Run the multi-core test for at least 10 minutes.
+The laptop shouldn’t thermal throttle excessively (check CPU clock speeds) or shut down unexpectedly.

-- Check for swollen battery: Place the laptop on a perfectly flat surface and press gently on all four corners.
-If it rocks or feels uneven, the battery might be swelling and pushing the chassis.
+- Check for Swollen Battery: Place the laptop on a perfectly flat surface.
+Press lightly on all four corners.
+If it rocks or has an uneven base, the battery might be swelling.
+Also check if the trackpad area feels slightly raised.

 Insider Checks

-THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys from an angle.
-Heavily-used keys (spacebar, E, T, A, S, Ctrl, Shift) develop a visible shine as the matte texture wears off.
-A “barely used” laptop with shiny keys means it’s seen far more action than claimed.
-If some keys are matte but others shiny in unusual patterns—the keyboard might have been partially replaced.
-Miss this, and you’re overpaying by ₹3,000-5,000 for a heavily used unit.
+THE KEYBOARD SHINE TEST: Tilt the laptop under bright light and look at the keys from an angle.
+Heavily used keys like the spacebar, ‘E’, ‘T’, ‘A’, ‘S’, and the left Shift/Ctrl keys will develop a visible shine where the matte texture has worn off.
+A “barely used” laptop with shiny keys means it’s seen far more use than claimed—knock off ₹3,000-5,000.
+If some keys are shiny but others are pristine in unusual patterns, the keyboard might have been partially replaced.

-THE LID HINGE GRAVITY TEST: Open the lid to about 45 degrees and then gently let go.
-The lid should stay exactly where you leave it.
-If it falls open or slams shut, the hinge mechanism is worn from heavy use or potential drop damage.
-This is a common failure point for slim laptops.
-A hinge repair can be ₹3,000-6,000 at a third-party shop, or significantly more at an authorized center if it requires chassis parts.
+THE LID HINGE GRAVITY TEST: Open the lid to about 45 degrees and then let go.
+It should hold its position without falling further open or closed.
+If it sags or drops, the hinge mechanism is worn from heavy use or potential drop damage.
+Hinge repairs can be complex and costly, often requiring partial chassis disassembly—budget ₹3,000-6,000 for this fix.

-THE DISPLAY HALO TEST: Open a pitch-black image in fullscreen mode, turn brightness to max, and inspect the screen in a dark room.
-Look for lighter areas or “halos” at the edges—this is backlight bleed.
-Minor bleed is common, but excessive bright corners or splotches could indicate pressure damage or a poorly fitted replacement display.
-This is primarily cosmetic but can drop the resale value by ₹3,000-5,000 if severe, and it’s not fixable without a new screen.
+THE DISPLAY HALO TEST: Open a pitch-black image in fullscreen mode, set the display to max brightness, and inspect it in a dark room.
+Look for “backlight bleed” — lighter areas or glows, especially at the edges.
+Excessive bright corners or uneven lighting can indicate display damage from pressure or a non-OEM screen replacement.
+This might not affect functionality but can be distracting and reduce value by ₹3,000-5,000.

-THE BOTTOM SCREW CHECK: Examine the screws on the bottom case of the laptop.
-If they show tool marks, scratches, or are slightly different colors/types—the laptop has been opened.
-This isn’t always bad (could be an SSD upgrade), but if the seller denies it was ever opened, yet the screws tell a different story, it’s a huge red flag.
-Ask WHY it was opened.
-If they lie, there might be something else hidden.
-Missing this could mean you buy a laptop with a non-genuine component or hidden damage, costing ₹5,000-10,000.
+THE BOTTOM SCREW CHECK: Examine the screws on the bottom case carefully.
+If they show tool marks, scratches, are slightly stripped, or are a mismatched color, the laptop has definitely been opened.
+This isn’t always bad (could be an SSD upgrade), but if the seller denies it was opened, or can’t explain why, it’s a sign of potential dishonesty.
+Proceed with extreme caution or walk away—you could be looking at hidden repairs or unknown internal tampering.

 Common Scams to Watch For (India 2026)

-Battery Swap to Hide Cycle Count: This is a classic.
-A seller replaces an old, worn-out battery (with 500+ cycles) with a cheap, non-genuine one to show a low cycle count (e.g., 50 cycles) in the battery report.
-The new battery might have lower capacity, poor longevity, or even safety risks.
-Cross-check the battery report with the physical wear on the keyboard and trackpad.
-If they don’t match, be suspicious.
+Battery Swap to Hide Cycle Count: A common trick is to replace the original, worn-out battery with a cheap, generic unit to show a low cycle count.
+While the cycle count might be low, the overall quality and lifespan of the generic battery will be poor.
+Cross-reference the battery report with physical wear on the keyboard and trackpad.
+If they don’t match, the battery has likely been swapped—negotiate ₹4,000-8,000 off.

-SSD Swap with Original Serial Hidden: A seller might replace the original, high-performance NVMe SSD with a cheaper, slower, or smaller capacity one, while claiming it’s the original.
-Use CrystalDiskInfo to verify the SSD model and health.
-If the performance feels sluggish or the model number doesn’t match known Yoga Slim 7 configurations, it’s a red flag.
+SSD Swap with Original Hidden: A seller might replace the original, high-performance NVMe SSD with a cheaper, slower one to save costs or use the original elsewhere.
+Use tools like CrystalDiskInfo to check the actual SSD model and its performance.
+If the advertised storage doesn’t match the reported model or performance seems off, you might be looking at a downgraded component.

-Fake Extended Warranty Claim: The seller might claim the laptop has an extended warranty or a third-party protection plan that is still active.
-Always verify any warranty claims directly on Lenovo’s official support website using the laptop’s serial number.
-Most extended warranties for a 2020/2021 laptop would have expired by 2026.
+Fake Extended Warranty Claim: Some sellers claim an extended warranty or a third-party protection plan is still active.
+Always verify warranty status directly on the Lenovo support website using the laptop’s serial number.
+Do not trust screenshots or verbal assurances alone, as these claims are often false for older devices.

 Seller’s Guide — How to Maximize Your Lenovo Yoga Slim 7 Resale